vicentinileonardo/azuredevops-composition-test/README.md

 ## Features

 This Composition implements the following steps:
-1.  **Creates an Azure DevOps Team Project**: A new Team Project is provisioned in your specified Azure DevOps organization, managed by the Azure DevOps Provider (classic).
+1.  **Creates an Azure DevOps `TeamProject`**: A new `TeamProject` is provisioned in your specified Azure DevOps organization, managed by the Azure DevOps Provider (classic).
-2.  **Creates an Azure DevOps Environment**: An Environment is created within the new Team Project, managed by the Azure DevOps Provider (classic).
+2.  **Creates an Azure DevOps `Environment`**: An `Environment` is created within the new Team Project, managed by the Azure DevOps Provider (classic).
-3.  **Creates an Azure DevOps Git Repository**: A Git Repository is created within the newly created Team Project, managed by the Azure DevOps Provider KOG.
+3.  **Creates an Azure DevOps `GitRepository`**: A `GitRepository` is created within the newly created Team Project, managed by the Azure DevOps Provider KOG.
-4.  **Creates an Azure DevOps Pipeline**: A Pipeline is created in the Azure DevOps organization, which is associated with the Git Repository created in the previous step, managed by the Azure DevOps Provider KOG.
+4.  **Creates an Azure DevOps `Pipeline`**: A `Pipeline` is created in the Azure DevOps organization, which is associated with the Git Repository created in the previous step, managed by the Azure DevOps Provider KOG.

----
-TODO

-5.  **Grants Pipeline Permissions**: Permissions are granted for the created Pipeline to access the created Environment.
-This crucial step leverages the Azure DevOps Provider KOG, dynamically looking up the IDs of the Environment and Pipeline created by the classic provider.
+5.  **Grants Azure DevOps Pipeline Permissions**: A `PipelinePermission` resource is created to grant the necessary permissions for the Pipeline to access the Environment, managed by the Azure DevOps Provider KOG.

 ## Requirements